How to End a Personal Statement

 Sometimes, people need an idea of how to do it right.
 That’s where personal statement conclusion examples can help.
 Here are a few that could prove useful.

 ✔ Accounting example: “My current primary ambition is to build up my accountancy skills and develop those I have yet to perfect.
 I believe that studying at your university can assist me in achieving these goals and provide me with a competitive advantage.
 I can assure you that I am a committed student and can contribute greatly to your university.”
+This particular conclusion for the personal statement conveys dedication, ambition, and commitment.
+It is concise yet interesting.
+It doesn’t stray off-topic and still delivers the message.

 ✔ Civil engineering example: “I possess a powerful aspiration to change our surroundings and improve everyday life.
 I am eager to be involved in projects through every stage.
-From design, sustainability to implementation.
+From design and sustainability to implementation.
 I firmly believe that my skills, dedication, and qualification to this subject make me a suitable candidate for your course.”
+This concluding statement is equally concise.
+It is ambitious and sticks to what the committee expects in an aspiring civil engineer.

 Conclusion